CarlsonCarlson/CarlSite/README.md

 # carlSite

+TODO: Adjust settings to make it work as a background (look at matrix rain repo)

 Binary rain is in website!!!
-TODO: Need to be able to commit it to my own fork of the repos
-TODO: Adjust settings to make it work as a background

 I think the best way to proceed is to: